2019-DEV-198/TicTacToe/README.md

 ### Tic Tac Toe

-This demo project illustrates TDD in implementing a Tic Tac Toe game.
+This demo project illustrates TDD and use of immutable models in the implementation of a Tic Tac Toe game.

 ![App screenshot](screenshot.png)